 In addition to the Commissioning, Retro-Commissioning and Energy Auditing, The Commissioning Authority team members actively provide MEP consulting services for a wide range of projects, please let us know if such engineering services are needed and we will put you in touch with our MEP Consulting team members for additional information.
-Our goal is to keep your project moving through to completion to minimize continued losses in energy found at your facilities.
+Our goal is to keep complete your projects and to minimize continued losses in energy found at your facilities.

-The Commissioning Authority has substantial LEED and sustainable building design experience through participation in numerous LEED projects, and is currently available to provide the following services to our clients:
+The Commissioning Authority has substantial LEED and sustainable building design experience through participation in numerous LEED projects, and is currently accessible to provide the following services to our clients:

 - Participate in project LEED meetings.